-The Ferré-D'Amaré group is broadly interested in elucidating the physical and chemicalunderpinnings for the biological functions of RNA, and in applying the resulting insights to the development of molecular and pharmacological interventions in health and disease states.
-(Link to http://rna.nhlbi.nih.gov/)
+The Ferré-D'Amaré group is broadly interested in elucidating the physical and chemical underpinnings for the biological functions of RNA, and in applying the resulting insights to the development of molecular and pharmacological interventions in health and disease states.

 1. Catalytic RNAs

-Ribozymes are RNA molecules that can precisely position reactants and accelerate chemical reactions by preferentially stabilizing their transition states.
+Ribozymes are non-coding RNAs that can precisely position reactants and accelerate chemical reactions by preferentially stabilizing their transition states.
 Some fundamental biological processes (such as translation, splicing and tRNA maturation) are universally catalyzed by ribozymes.
 Several ribozymes are also known to play key roles in the replications and virulence of important human pathogens.

 2. Gene-regulatory RNAs